What is What is business process outsourcing? What is Business Process Outsourcing BPO?

 A medium business with 50-500 staff might outsource the labour-intensive accounting and finance functions to a team in the Philippines.
 Small business and entrepreneur

-It is common for small business owners to have a Virtual Assistant (VA) working for hem full time, remotely from the Philippines.
+It is common for small business owners to have a Virtual Assistant (VA) working for them full time and remotely from the Philippines.
 What are the different types of BPO?

 The type of business process outsourcing can be characterised by their specialisation, location, and size.
 Generalist or specialist BPOs

 Business process outsourcing is in the human resources and professional services sector.
 However, their services extend across all industries.
-The majority of BPOs are generalist, in that they offer a full range of professional services.
+The majority of BPOs are generalists, in that they offer a full range of professional services.

-Business process outsourcing typically operates form developing nations such as the Philippines, India, and Colombia.
+Business process outsourcing typically operates from developing nations such as the Philippines, India, and Colombia.
 They typically have cheaper cost-of-living and bigger populations.
 Different locations offer different advantages.
 Size of BPO

 The bigger BPOs employ more than 250,000 people.
 They are huge, global operations.
 Medium-sized BPOs range from 500-5,000 staff and offer a full range of services.
 The smaller BPOs might have 1-500 people.
 Functions of business process outsourcing

 Outsource Accelerator is the most trusted source for independent information & advisory for Business Process Outsourcing (BPO).
-We have over 4,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with, business process outsourcing.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2,500+ BPOs from different locations.

 Full-time employee definition Full-time employee definition

 A full-time employee (FTE) is used to describe someone who is exclusively employed by a company.
 This employee may work for forty hours a week or more, which could be equivalent to day-time business hours.

 The Philippines is one of the countries where the BPO industry flourished greatly.
 It has since opened many job opportunities for the people, employing about 1 million alone within the outsourcing industry.

 Outsource Accelerator provides you access to great full-time dedicated remote staff that you can outsource from the Philippines starting from $6 per hour, where you can save up to 70% on staffing costs.

 What is Payroll?
 What is payroll?

-Payroll can refer to three things: 1) the calculation and distribution of paychecks, 2) the record of wages, taxes, contributions, and withholdings of employees, and 3) the total amount paid to employees by the company.
+Payroll can refer to three things: 1) the calculation and distribution of paychecks; 2) the record of wages, taxes, contributions, and withholdings of employees; and 3) the total amount paid to employees by the company.

 For businesses, payroll is important to see the actual net profit for the fiscal period.
 For business owners, a properly done payroll is important for compliance with the law.
 For this reason, many businesses entrust their payroll to dedicated professionals who can process them with speed and accuracy.
 Outsourcing payroll services

-One of the more popular outsourced function is the payroll process.
+One of the more popular outsourced functions is the payroll process.
 Because of the importance of having an efficient payroll, companies that can afford to do so tend to outsource it to dedicated professionals.

 Outsource Accelerator connects you with payroll firms that have extensive experience with the regulatory framework in the US and have a proven track record in accuracy and timeliness in payroll delivery.
 We make it easier for clients to learn about, and engage with payroll outsourcing.
+How payroll is processed